 There is often quite a bit of open travel- or waiting-time during a year.

-What will you use such time for as we approach the end of this year and go into 2017?
+What will you use such time for as we go into the fall this year?

 Perhaps you would like to read more while riding the train or while waiting for a meeting to start.
 I, for example, often listen to podcasts while I’m out and about or while waiting for a meeting.